-A standard illustration is typically 9-15 pages long, while some index universal life insurance illustrations may be 30-40 pages long.
+A standard illustration is typically 9-15 pages long, while some index universal life insurance illustrations are 30-40 pages long.

 Something to remember is that if your approval comes back more or less favorable than initially illustrated,

 With any cash universal life insurance policy, they need a lot of time to build up cash value to provide the promised benefits later on.

 It is even more difficult to make the ul policy work due to the cost of insurance charges of these policies.